Mathics3/mathics-core/FUTURE.rst

 - Debugger
 - Compilation
-- Literal Expressions for performance (e.g. data processing and graphics rendering)
+- Literal Expressions for performance (e.g., data processing and graphics rendering)
 - Mathics Autoloading (with mmatera)
 - Operator Precedence (with mmatera)
 - Releases (with mmatera)